HodaZamani/HodaZamani.github.io/_projects/1_project.md

     </div>
 </div>

-<p align="justify">In the <b>data modeling phase</b>, we develop and validate diagnosis models that can accurately diagnose type 2 diabetes based on the data.
-In the final phase, we <b>develop a mobile app</b> that can provide personalized feedback and recommendations to users based on their risk level and health status.
+<p align="justify">In the <b>data modeling phase</b>, we developed and validated diagnosis models that can accurately diagnose type 2 diabetes based on the data.
+In the final phase, we <b>developed a mobile app</b> that can provide personalized feedback and recommendations to users based on their risk level and health status.
 The project hopes to contribute to the global efforts to combat type 2 diabetes, which is one of the leading causes of death and disability in the world.</p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">